chemoelectric/eprb_signal_correlations/Animation/Quantum_Correlations_Visualized/README.txt

 approximation of the ideal value, −cos(2×(phi_2 − phi_1)).
 A little care has to be taken with quadrants and signs, because there are actually two square roots that are negatives of each other, but otherwise the process is straightforward, if tedious.
+Before being displayed, the estimated correlation coefficients are passed through a digital lowpass filter with a very low cutoff frequency, so they do not change too rapidly.

 As for the sense of the correlation coefficient, some will prefer +cos(2×(phi_2 − phi_1)).
 This is arbitrary.